 DBT Skills Group

 Dialectical Behavior Therapy (DBT) is an evidence-based protocol that has been proven to increase mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance.
 Participants often report decreases in anxiety, depression, and emotional reactivity, along with improved communication skills and increased satisfaction in relationships.
 The group format itself adds benefit by providing normalization, peer support, and opportunities to practice skills in real time, which can increase engagement and skill retention.
 Overall, DBT skills groups are associated with better coping, greater psychological flexibility, and improved quality of life.
+If you are interested in learning more or participating in a DBT group, please fill out the form below.

 “When we resist change, it’s called suffering.
 But when we can completely let go and not struggle against it, when we can embrace the groundlessness of our situation and relax into its dynamic quality, that’s called enlightenment.”